Last updated on December 17th, 2022

 Must-Visit Places in Dubai

 The list of places to visit in Dubai is endless and it is constantly getting longer.
 Almost every month something new opens up and gives another reason to visit this magnificent city.
-I am working on my extensive guide to all things to do in Dubai, so make sure to return soon to check it out!
+If you are planning to fly to Dubai on a long weekend, check my guide to 3 days in Dubai itinerary to get the most out of your trip.

 Sharjah is the most budget-friendly emirate of the three most developing emirates (including Dubai and Abu Dhabi).
 However, it also has more strict conservative rules which not everyone likes (like alcohol ban, more strict dress code, no wild parties for example).